 That said, there are some things you should know before you get started.
 To begin with, you’ll still see PlayStation controls pictured onscreen and in-game.
 You also won’t be able to remap your controls from within the PlayStation itself.
 That’s because the PlayStation isn’t natively designed to work with a mouse and keyboard.
 Instead, you’ll have to remap your controls by using the adapter’s app.
 It also means you might have to do some remapping between games, if they have different control schemes.

 On the plus side, you won’t have to worry much about mouse and keyboard compatibility.
 These adapters will work with any USB mouse and keyboard.
-They can be wired or wireless, as long as they use a USB connection.
+They can be wired or wireless, (using a PS5 Bluetooth Adapter) as long as they use a USB connection.
 To be fair, there are dedicated PS4 and PS5 keyboards, but these are mostly made for style.
 Along the same lines, you can still use your PlayStation controller with many adapters.
 You’ll simply need to have the controller plugged into the adapter.
 At that point, you can switch freely between the controller and your mouse and keyboard.

 GameSir VX2 AimBox

 GameSir is a respected manufacturer of gaming peripherals and accessories.
 Among other gadgets, they’ve manufactured the GameSir T4 Mini.
 So when we were looking for the best keyboard and mouse adapter, it made sense to look at one of theirs.